Data Analytics and Modelling (SMBA6003)

 Our courses that offer this unit of study

 Further unit of study information

-4 hr lecture/workshop and/or full?day participatory lectures/workshops over semester.
+4 hr lecture/workshop and/or full day participatory lectures/workshops.

 Faculty/department permission required?

 Unit of study rules